 Our client, a student, was accused of retaliating against a professor after a Title IX investigation.
 We gathered evidence and presented it, resulting in the student being found to not have retaliated against the professor.

 Our client, a professor, was accused of retaliating against a student in a Title IX investigation after suing the University for suspending him without affording himself due process and suspending him in violation of Title IX.
 The student alleged that the lawsuit and media coverage related to the lawsuit equated to retaliation under university policy.
-Harrison & Hart, LLC represented the professor during the investigation of that complaint, prepared written briefs, and submitted evidence demonstrating that the professor did nothing more than exercise his right to tell his story.
+Harrison, Hart & Davis, LLC represented the professor during the investigation of that complaint, prepared written briefs, and submitted evidence demonstrating that the professor did nothing more than exercise his right to tell his story.
 The professor was found to not have retaliated against the student.

 Our client, a professor, was accused of discriminating against a student because of a disability.
 We represented the professor during the university’s investigation of the allegations, prepared significant written materials and briefs, and collected and offered substantial evidence through the investigation.
 The professor was determined to have not discriminated against the student.